- Industry relevant, authoritative and issue topical white papers

 The responsible consumption of alcohol is a hot topic right now, both at a political level and within the wider community; but to effect change people need to be aware of the effects of alcohol and their individual responsibilities and choices.

-A key distinction when choosing Urine or Saliva is to consider that apart from risk minimisation, consideration must be given to the lifestyle implications for the employees and contractors themselves.
+A key distinction when selecting Urine or Saliva for drug testing is to consider that apart from risk minimisation, consideration must be given to the lifestyle implications for the employees and contractors themselves.

 The law is very clear – there is no legal limit for drugs when driving and the increasing prevalence of synthetic drugs in society is compounding an already challenging workplace drug testing environment; this while paper explores the background to synthetic drugs and their implications in the workplace.